charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-2-commits.md

 This leaves the developer of the feature branch a few choices:

-- **rebase** - continue to rebase all commits on the feature branch from the original feature branch base commit onto the head commit of the master branch.
+* **rebase** - continue to rebase all commits on the feature branch from the original feature branch base commit onto the head commit of the master branch.
-  - Pros: clean history, easy for one-branch-one-developer workflow
+    * Pros: clean history, easy for one-branch-one-developer workflow
-  - Cons: requires continual force-pushes, requires coordination between developers to prevent squashing others' work, not scalable, some people hate this method
+    * Cons: requires continual force-pushes, requires coordination between developers to prevent squashing others' work, not scalable, some people hate this method

-- **merge** - occasionally merge work from the master branch into the feature branch.
+* **merge** - occasionally merge work from the master branch into the feature branch.
-  - Pros: simple to understand, simple to carry out, low cognitive load
+    * Pros: simple to understand, simple to carry out, low cognitive load
-  - Cons: clutters PR review by mixing feature changes with merged changes, clutters the commit history
+    * Cons: clutters PR review by mixing feature changes with merged changes, clutters the commit history

-- **branch** - by making heavy use of throwaway branches and integration branches, it is easier to test out how the integration of a feature branch based on an old commit on `master` will do when merging it in with a newer version of `master`.
+* **branch** - by making heavy use of throwaway branches and integration branches, it is easier to test out how the integration of a feature branch based on an old commit on `master` will do when merging it in with a newer version of `master`.
   Use throwaway integration branches to test out merging the two branches together, testing its functionality, etc. You can also rebase or cherry pick commits onto the throwaway integration branch, and figure out how to arrange the commits on a branch to "rebuild" it into a working, mergeable branch.
+    * Pros: easy to do, encourages local use of throwaway branches
+    * Cons: clutters branches, integration process has to be repeated (can be mitigated with `git rerere`), merge commits must wait until PR is approved

 - **pass** - best combined with the branch approach mentioned above, the pass approach is to leave the branch history clean, avoid force-pushes, and rely on throwaway branches to test out merge strategies once the inevitable PR merge needs to happen.
   It can also be useful to wait for code reviews to finish, then create a merge commit to make the merge happen smoothly.
+    * Pros: easy to do
+    * Cons: merge commits must wait until PR is approved

 ## git push